 Multiple-section course: a course for which two or more sections are offered and for which the department provides for the necessary coordination of the evaluation procedures

 - Inform students in writing as to the methods of evaluation for a course no later than the Census Date.

 - Publish the UTSA Schedule of Classes / University's Final Examination Schedule.

-Final examinations or other evaluative activities are required in all organized courses.
-These exams and evaluations are held at the close of each semester, minimester and summer term.
-The time and place of final examinations for organized courses are given in the University’s Final Examination Schedule which appears in the UTSA Schedule of Classes for each semester, minimester and summer term.
-The Schedule is to be followed as announced, with final examinations given on the dates and at the times when they are scheduled and in the places where they are scheduled.
-No final exam may be scheduled or given prior to Final Exam week.
+Final examinations or other evaluative activities are the accepted standard in all organized courses.
+These exams and evaluations are held at the close of each semester and summer term.
+The time and place of final examinations for organized courses are given in the University’s Final Examination Schedule which appears in the UTSA Schedule of Classes for each semester and summer term session.
+Final examinations given during the Final Examination Schedule must be given on the dates and at the times when they are scheduled and in the places where they are scheduled.

 For courses that end at times other than the official last day of classes and for courses that are not classified as organized, such as an independent study or internship, instructors are responsible for providing information to their students and their department chairs regarding final examination requirements.